awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets.md

     --target-maps http://DOC-EXAMPLE-BUCKET.s3.amazonaws.com/file_name.json
 ```

 Here is an example scenario to help you understand the `TargetMaps` option\.
-In this scenario, a user wants to create EC2 instances of different types from different AMIs\.
+In this scenario, a user wants to create Amazon EC2 instances of different types from different AMIs\.
 To perform this task, the user creates a runbook named AMI\_Testing\.
 This runbook defines two input parameters: `instanceType` and `imageId`\.

 ```
 {